Peace Monuments in

 E

 LDecember 10, 1945 - Nobel Peace Prize, Oslo (Norway).
-Awarded to Tennesseean Cordell Hull [1871-1555] who was unable to be present in Oslo for the award ceremony.
+Awarded to Tennesseean Cordell Hull [1871-1955] who was unable to be present in Oslo for the award ceremony.
 "When WW-II ended in 1945, six years had already passed since the prize was last awarded.
-The International Committee of the Red Cross and the Red Cross organizations in Sweden and Norway were nominated for their wartime humanitarian efforts.
+The International Committee of the Red Cross & the Red Cross organizations in Sweden & Norway were nominated for their wartime humanitarian efforts.
 Another nominee was American Secretary of State, Cordell Hull, primarily for his role in the planning of a new world organization, the United Nations.
-On November 27, 1944, the day Hull resigned from his post as US Secretary of State, former Norwegian Foreign Minister, adviser and Nobel Committee member Halvdan Koht, sent a letter to the committee containing a list of nominees: Cordell Hull, Winston Churchill, Franklin D. Roosevelt and Josef Stalin."
-Click to enlarge middle image which shows Philip Noel-Baker's nomination of Cordell Hull as written on a war ministry's letterhead.
+On November 27, 1944, the day Hull resigned from his post as US Secretary of State, former Norwegian Foreign Minister, adviser & Nobel Committee member Halvdan Koht, sent a letter to the committee containing a list of nominees: Cordell Hull, Winston Churchill, Franklin D. Roosevelt & Josef Stalin."
+Click to enlarge lower left image which shows Philip Noel-Baker's nomination of Cordell Hull as written on a war ministry's letterhead.

 M